 Therese Leigh is an accomplished physiotherapist with over 25 years of clinical practice.
 She is involved locally with the Whistler Athletes Center/ Canadian Sport Institute in developing better care for our athletes at all levels of competition.
-Therese is currently the Lead Physio/Paramedical co-ordinator for the National Canadian Snowboard Slopestyle and Big Air team.
-Prior to this she was the Lead Physiotherapist/Rehab Co-ordinator with the Canadian Ski Cross National Team, and a traveling therapist with Alpine Ski racing.
+Therese has been the Lead of Physical Therapies with Canada Snowboard for the past 7 years and now works on as a consultant with them.
+She was the Lead Physiotherapist/Rehab Co-ordinator with the Canadian Ski Cross National Team, and a traveling therapist with Alpine Ski racing.

-Therese traveled to the 2014, Sochi Winter Olympic Games as the team therapist for Ski Cross Canada as well as the Whistler 2010 Olympics with the Alpine Ski Racing Men’s Group.
-Currently, Therese continues to work with Alpine Canada, primarily working on returning injured athletes to snow.
+Therese has traveled to multiple Winter Olympic Games as the team therapist for Canada Snowboard Slopestyle and Big Air, Ski Cross and Alpine Ski Canada.
+Therese is passionate about integrating her skill set as a manual therapist with the development, implementation and teaching of the exercises and progressions that allow everyone to return to activity.
 This year, Therese and BACK IN ACTION will continue to work with the National Snowboard and Ski X athletes as well as local development athletes.

-Therese has been mountain biking and skiing since childhood and has learned through her own injuries, as well as ongoing education, what works to ensure full recovery and return to activity.
+Therese loves yoga, kiteboarding, hiking and skiing/riding and has learned through her own injuries, as well as ongoing education, what works to ensure full recovery and return to activity.
 Her treatment philosophy is straight forward:

 “Combine manual, hands on treatment with education and active exercise and you will get results.
 The goal is to have the client not only feel better that day but to stay pain free and strong for the long term.”